Pollution hotspots methodology

 Noise pollution

-Pollution hotspots have been identified where at least 10% of the land area of a neighbourhood has Lden noise levels2 from road, rail of greater than 55 dB and 45 dB for aircraft, which evidence suggests are harmful to both nature and humans.
+Pollution hotspots have been identified where at least 10% of the land area of a neighbourhood has Lden noise levels** from road, rail of greater than 55 dB and 45 dB for aircraft, which evidence suggests are harmful to both nature and humans.
 55 dBs is the minimum level identified in the noise data.
-There's no clear consensus on a threshold above which noise negatively impacts on nature, but studies have shown that noise as low as 23 dB can impact on wildlife and the higher the level of noise the more significant these impacts6.
-Impacts include a biodiversity loss: reductions in both the size of wildlife populations and occurrence of species; and also altered vocal behaviour particularly in bird song (ie, to try and be heard above the competing sounds of urban activity).
-For humans, exposure to noise levels above 50 dB are known to impair daily activities, sleep, and communication and WHO guidelines recommend Lden noise thresholds of 54 dB for road traffic, 53 dB for railway and 45 dB for aircraft noise.
+There's no clear consensus on a threshold above which noise negatively impacts on nature, but studies have shown that noise as low as 23 dB can impact on wildlife and the higher the level of noise the more significant these impacts.
+Impacts include biodiversity loss (reductions in both the size of wildlife populations and the occurrence of species) and altered vocal behaviour, particularly in bird song (ie to try and be heard above the competing sounds of urban activity).
+For humans, exposure to noise levels above 50 dB are known to impair daily activities, sleep and communication, and WHO guidelines recommend Lden noise thresholds of 54 dB for road traffic, 53 dB for railway and 45 dB for aircraft noise.

 Data sources

-Air pollution: Neighbourhoods with NO2 and PM2.5 levels above WHO guidelines: Friends of the Earth analysis of Defra’s modelled background air pollution data, 2022. uk-air.defra.gov.uk/data/pcm-data
+Air pollution: Neighbourhoods with NO2 and PM2.5 levels above WHO guidelines: Friends of the Earth's 2022 analysis of Defra’s modelled background air pollution data.

 Water and river pollution: Ecological status of waterbodies: Catchment Data Explorer, Classifications data for England, Environment Agency and Defra. https://environment.data.gov.uk/catchment-planning/ and Sewage spills: Event Duration Monitoring - Storm Overflows 2023 (England and Wales), The Rivers Trust. https://data.catchmentbasedapproach.org/datasets/theriverstrust::event-duration-monitoring-storm-overflows-2023-england-and-wales/about.
 (Note: The Rivers Trust compiled this using Environment Agency data for overflows in England and data accessed from Dŵr Cymru/ Welsh Water and Hafren Dyfrdwy websites for overflows in Wales.)